 DETAILED LODGING INFO: Below is some general information that may help you narrow your search for lodging:

 Weirs Beach, within the City of Laconia, is the ‘ground zero’ area of the rally and is where a majority, though not all, vendors and entertainment is located.
 Daily Gypsy Tours (guided motorcycle scenic rides) also leave from Rally Headquarters, which is located right in Weirs Beach on Lakeside Ave.
 Laconia is in the “Lakes Region” (Belknap County) and there are hundreds of options for lodging from hotels/motels, to campgrounds, to condos, to private homes.

 In the Weirs Beach area, we would recommend looking into the full list on our website but also specifically our Rally Patrons and the following places: The Naswa Resort, The Half Moon Motel, Cozy Inn and Cottages, Sun Valley Cottages, Gunstock Inn, and the Lazy E Motor Inn.
 For condos: The Summit Resort or Village at Winnipesaukee.
-For Camping: Pine Hollow Campground or NH Motor Speedway.
-In addition, Preferred Vacation Rentals has a lot of information for private homes for rent.
-In addition to these options, there are little dozens more and many of them have listings on our website. http://laconiamcweek.com/lodgingcamping/wpbdp_category/lakes-region/ (this list is alphabetized so be sure to scroll all the way through).
+For Camping: NH Motor Speedway is less than 20 miles away and is very inexpensive with LOTS of options – plus you’ll be camping right at the heart of racing action!
+Pine Hollow Campground is right in Weirs Beach and is one of the closest locations for camping in Weirs Beach.
+There are dozens of options on the only Official Rally Lodging List: https://laconiamcweek.com/lodgingcamping/

 Q: If I can’t come for the whole week, when is the best time to be there?